Twelve-Day War

-The Iran–Israel war (13 June – 24 June 2025), also known as the Twelve-Day War, was an armed conflict in the Middle East.
-The war began when Israel bombed military and nuclear facilities in Iran in a surprise attack, assassinating prominent military leaders, nuclear scientists, and politicians, killing civilians, and damaging or destroying air defenses.
+The Twelve-Day War was an armed conflict between Iran and Israel which lasted from 13 to 24 June 2025.
+It began when Israel bombed military and nuclear facilities in Iran in a surprise attack, assassinating prominent military leaders, nuclear scientists, and politicians, killing civilians, and damaging or destroying air defenses.
 Iran retaliated with over 550 ballistic missiles and over 1,000 suicide drones, hitting civilian population centers, one hospital and at least twelve military, energy, and government sites.
-The United States intercepted Iranian attacks, and bombed three Iranian nuclear sites on 22 June.
+The United States intercepted Iranian attacks and bombed three Iranian nuclear sites on 22 June.
 Iran retaliated by firing missiles at a US base in Qatar.
 On 24 June, Israel and Iran agreed to a ceasefire under US pressure.

-The war followed a decades-long proxy war.
-Iran has called for Israel's destruction, and armed Hamas in Gaza and Hezbollah in Lebanon.
-Following the October 7 attacks in 2023, both entered open conflict with Israel.
-In April 2024, Israel bombed Iran's consulate in Damascus, Syria, killing senior Iranian officials.
-Direct conflict continued in April and October.
-(Note: Attributed to multiple sources:)

-Iran's nuclear program has caused international concern for over a decade.
-Israel considers it an existential threat.
+The war followed a decades-long proxy conflict in which Iran supported an Axis of Resistance against Israeli and US interests in the region.
+Iran's development of nuclear enrichment capabilities has been an international controversy for decades, with Israel and its allies seeking to prevent Iranian nuclear weapons development.
 In 2015, under the Joint Comprehensive Plan of Action (JCPOA), six countries (Note: The UN Security Council's five permanent members (the P5); namely China, France, Russia, the United Kingdom, and the United States; plus Germany, as well as the European Union.) lifted sanctions on Iran, which froze its nuclear program.
 In 2018, US president Donald Trump unilaterally withdrew from the plan.
 Iran began stockpiling enriched uranium (Note: According to CNN, as of 2025 Iran has stockpiled 7730 kg of low enriched uranium, 275 kg of 20% highly enriched uranium, and 409 kg of 60% highly enriched uranium.
 Uranium is considered weapons-grade at 90% enrichment.) and largely suspended International Atomic Energy Agency (IAEA) monitoring.
-The day before Israel attacked, the IAEA declared (Note: The resolution was passed with 19 votes in favour, 3 against (Russia, China and Burkina Faso) and 11 abstentions.)
+Following the October 7 attacks in 2023, both Hamas and Hezbollah entered into open conflict with Israel.
+In April 2024, Israel bombed Iran's consulate in Damascus, Syria, killing senior Iranian military officials.
+Direct conflict continued in April and October of 2024.
+(Note: Attributed to multiple sources:) The day before Israel started the Twelve-Day War in June 2025, the IAEA declared (Note: The resolution was passed with 19 votes in favour, 3 against (Russia, China and Burkina Faso) and 11 abstentions.)
 Iran non-compliant with its nuclear obligations in a resolution put forward by the United States, United Kingdom, France, and Germany.